Staging and prognosis of thyroid cancer

-Some tests show if the cancer has spread to other parts of the body.
-This is called staging.
-Knowing the stage helps doctors recommend the best treatment for you.
-It is often not possible to completely stage the cancer until after surgery.
+Tests help your doctors work out whether you have thyroid cancer and whether it has spread from the thyroid to other parts of the body.
+Working out how far the cancer has spread is called staging.
+It is often not possible to precisely stage thyroid cancer until after surgery.

 Prognosis means the expected outcome of a disease.
 You may wish to discuss your prognosis and treatment options with your doctor but it is not possible for any doctor to predict the exact course of the disease.
 Instead your doctor can give you an idea of what may happen based on statistics and common issues that affect people with the same type of thyroid cancer as you.